dogaegeozden/kotlin_projects/README.md

 # Introduction
 This repository is for my kotlin applications.
-I'm having issues with building applications any, one who knows how to compile kotlin files can run and test them on command prompt or IDE's such as IntelJ IDE.
+It's one of the best programming languages.

 # Installing the language and it's compiler
 1) Download Java Development Kit from OpenJDK.
 Hint: This contains the language.